13 Easy Ways to Dehumidify Your House without a Dehumidifier

 This will help you keep your home feeling suitable, no matter how humid it gets outside.

-Remember that the same can be said for all your surfaces, so be sure to clean your sheets, covers, and couch cushions, as well.
+Remember that the same can be said for all your upholstery, so be sure to clean your sheets, covers, and couch cushions, as well.
+Doing so will give you an easy way to reduce humidity in your home.

 9- Remove Plants